 Ending: Over time, many clients experience greater understanding and compassion for themselves.
 They learn new ways of seeing their challenges and find more effective ways of being with themselves and others.
 Sessions may be spaced further apart.
 Sometimes we may formally end, celebrating what growth has taken place and saying goodbye.
 Sometimes people just want to leave the door open for future sessions.
 No matter how therapy ends, if we have worked well together, you can always re-contact me for a refresher session or to do another round of therapy sessions when something new arises in your life.

 I want to provide a safe and confidential space for you.
 I’ll listen without judgment to the challenges and issues you bring to therapy.
 You can ask questions about me and how I work at any time.
 While listening to you is my first priority, you can also count on me to be honest about what I see, hear and recommend.

 I view symptoms and problems as messengers and information to pay attention to.
 I do not view clients as defective or broken.
 All humans, however, carry wounds and sorrows, and difficulties that need integration or healing.
 Your strengths, resilience, and commitment are important to harness.

 How long you spend in therapy varies with each person.
 While some people get the help they’re looking for in just a few sessions, I generally work with clients at least six months and often longer, as the process of fundamental change takes time.
 Many clients do several “rounds” of therapy with me or check in from time to time to stay on track.

-Making thoughtful changes in your life can lead to reduced symptoms and a renewed sense of purpose, joy and health.
-Change can also be discomforting; that’s normal, healthy and necessary a lot of the time.
-I’ll make sure you have a plan for self-care; a great thing about psychotherapy is that you don’t undergo this process alone.
+Making thoughtful changes in your life can lead to reduced symptoms and a renewed sense of purpose, joy, and health.
+Change can also be discomforting; that’s normal, healthy, and necessary a lot of the time.
+I’ll make sure you have a plan for self-care.
+And psychotherapy with me means you don’t go through this alone.

 And, state law and professional ethics require therapists to maintain confidentiality except for the following situations: